alonsoJASL/macrosight/md-logs/scr-iteravolution-vs-leaking.md

 + _Track_ each point in the boundary as it moves from frame to frame.. many problems, but might work.. have like a _keyhole algorithm_ but for the shape, then weird movements would probably be detected.

+The next important step is in this [LOG FILE.](./scr-iterevol-areacontrol.md)